Ability014/autocheck-data-model/README.md

 ![alt text](Docs/data-lineage.png)

-The full data model documentation and lineage can be found on this GutHub page [here](https://ability014.github.io/autochek-data-model/).
+The full data model documentation and lineage can be found on this GitHub page [here](https://ability014.github.io/autochek-data-model/).

 ## Web Crawler for Car Listings